freesewing/markdown/org/docs/sewing/en.md

 ---
-title: Sewing documentation
+title: Sewing
-path: /en/docs/sewing
-index: true
 ---

-Below is a list of documentation on some of the sewing terminology and techniques used on freesewing.org.
+Documentation on some of the sewing terminology and techniques used on freesewing.org.